diagrid-labs/catalyst-pizza-demo/README.md

 ![tmnt](/images/tmnt.gif)

 ## More information

+You’ve now used Diagrid Catalyst to use serverless Dapr APIs for workflow, pub/sub messaging, service invocation, and state management.
+The ability to use these APIs from anywhere, without the overhead of managing Kubernetes clusters, brings great flexibility to developers on any platform to build distributed applications.
+This demo used the Diagrid managed resources for key/value storage and pub/sub messaging, but you can swap these out for other cloud-based resources, similarly as switching Dapr OSS components.

 Any questions or comments about this sample?
 Join the [Diagrid Community on Discourse](https://community.diagrid.io/invites/fAUrdyBbie) and post a message the *Catalyst* category.
 Have you made something with Catalyst?
 Post a message in the *Built with Catalyst* category, we love to see your creations!